Anneli Drummond-Hay: Competitive career

 Awarded the “Golden Spurs” by the French Federation in conjunction with the Cadre Noir for her contribution to show jumping.

 Won the FEI/Samsung World Challenge on four occasions.

 She holds the ladies' world high jump record at 2.36 meters, set with the horse Sporting Ford.

-The only rider to be shortlisted at Olympic Level in Dressage, Showjumping and 3 Day Eventing for the same Olympic Games.

-She trained the Dutch Junior Showjumping Champion in 2000 and 2001 whilst based in the Netherlands.

-Trained the runner-up in the Junior European 3 Day Event in 2004.
+She is the only rider to have been shortlisted at Olympic level in dressage, show jumping, and three-day eventing for the same Olympic Games.
+While based in the Netherlands, she trained the Dutch Junior Show Jumping Champion in 2000 and 2001, and in 2004 she coached the runner-up in the Junior European Three-Day Event Championship.

 Her horse Merely-a-Monarch was inducted into the British Horse Society Equestrian Hall of Fame in 2005 and on 19 October 2010, she was inducted into The British Horse Society Equestrian Hall of Fame.
 The award ceremony was held at the Household Cavalry Mounted Regiment barracks in Knightsbridge, London.

 Personal life and death

 Drummond-Hay held the B.H.S.I. qualification.
 She later ran Penny Place Stables in Johannesburg, Gauteng, South Africa, where she taught pupils at all ages and skill levels.

-Drummond-Hay was mentioned in the Monty Python's Flying Circus "Trailer Sketch" (narrated by Eric Idle) in the "Archaeology Today" episode in Season 2 where she was riding Mister Softee while being husband of Jim Laker.
+Drummond-Hay was mentioned in the Monty Python's Flying Circus "Trailer Sketch" (narrated by Eric Idle) in the "Archaeology Today" episode in Season 2 where she was riding Mister Softee while being the wife of Jim Laker.

 At age 79, she was still competing on her horse, Apollo, and regularly placing in the top three.
 In 2022, she published her autobiography, Merely A Rider.

 Drummond-Hay died from lymphoma on 31 July 2022, at the age of 84.
 She was survived by her husband, Trevor Bern.